Ap3teus/craftjs/README.md

 # CraftJS

+***NOTE: Under heavy development***

 Spigot Plugin that allows programming custom functionality for your server using Javascript.
-Inspired heavily by [ScriptCraft](https://github.com/walterhiggins/ScriptCraft) but trying to address some of it's issues.
+Inspired heavily by [Scriptcraft](https://github.com/walterhiggins/ScriptCraft) but trying to address some of it's issues.

 ## Getting Started